Tatsh/misc-scripts/README.md

 Usage: `./linkshare-dec URL`

+## mozcookie2chrome

+Given a domain, inserts/replaces cookies in Chromium's database with ones from Firefox.
+The argument is placed in a `LIKE` statement wrapped in `%` so anything is usable.

+Usage: `mozcookie2chrome DOMAIN`

 ## smv

 Like `scp` but deletes the files after copying (secure move).
 Accepts all the arguments that `scp` accepts.